weiranc/pokedex-mongoDB/README.md

 ### Step 3

-- Create a GET route to display all the pokemon in 'pokemon.json' on the page
+- Create a GET route to display all the pokemon in your database on the page
 - Filter the displayed pokemon to match the type selected in the dropdown menu
 - Re-display all the pokemon on the page when 'Show All' is clicked